-To encourage carpooling and commuter vanpooling in Fresno County.
+The objective of this work element is to encourage carpooling and commuter vanpooling in Fresno County.

 The 2006 Measure C Extension Expenditure Plan funds the carpool incentive and vanpool subsidy programs.
 Fresno County Transportation Authority (FCTA), charged Fresno COG with administering, overseeing and implementing the Measure C carpool/vanpool programs.
 The commuter vanpool program provides an equal opportunity for both public and private industry competition, as well as potential public/private partnerships, offering subsidies and reimbursements for new and existing vanpools originating within Fresno County.
 The Carpool Incentive Program offers Fresno County commuters an opportunity to be chosen for monthly incentive awards by registering for the Measure C Carpool Incentive Program online at www.valleyrides.com and submitting carpool logs through the program's system.
 Awards are provided pending submission and approval of required online information.
 Participants also qualify for the annual grand prize giveaway.